 It was just happening so much.
-So she came to the building where you were working and then?
+So she came to the building where you were working?

-So she says, well, whenever you are off duty and have free time, come to her place.
+So she says, “Whenever you are off duty and have free time, come to her place.”
 So, got to the point where a bunch of us from Sacramento would go to Betty’s apartment in the evenings.

-And so what was your day-to-day in Tokyo, and what were you doing for work?
+And what was your day-to-day in Tokyo, and what were you doing for work?

-For work, we worked at first duty was there at Willoughby’s headquarters, and then after you finished there, they had us with the ATIS, Allied Translator Interpreter Group or Section, where all the translators would go and work and translate documents or whatever they had, just to kill time.
+Our first duty was there at Willoughby’s headquarters, and then after you finished there, they had us with the ATIS, Allied Translator Interpreter Group or Section, where all the translators would go and work and translate documents or whatever they had, just to kill time.
 And then if you got assigned to certain places, you’d go out.
 The only assignment I had got while I was there was to the First Cavalry Division, Hiratsuka, they needed an interpreter, and that’s where I went.
 But meanwhile, before being sent, I was translating medical documents or something like that every day.
-So I learned all about encephalitis. [laughs]
+So I learned all about encephalitis [laughs].

 And why did the U.S. government want those translated?

-They just needed you guys to be there so there was an allied presence.
+They just needed you to be there so there was an Allied presence.

-Yes, in case there was officers wanted us to interpret something or other.
+Yes, in case the officers wanted us to interpret something or other.

 So you’re fluent in reading and writing in Japanese?

-I could recognize Japanese characters, I mean Kanjis and stuff, some of them.
-But we had a Japanese Kanji Dictionary which I kept when I got out of the army.
+I could recognize Japanese characters, some of them.
+But we had a Japanese kanji dictionary which I kept when I got out of the army.
 I still have it.
 So you could find a character that you don’t know how to read, there’s a way of looking at it and it gives you the meaning and all that.
 I referred to that quite often.